Talk to us today about how you can get started.

 - Once you’ve reached preservation age you have the option to draw a regular income from you super.

-- You can draw down a minimum of 4 per cent up to a maximum of 10 per cent of your Income account balance in any year to help supplement your other income.
+- You can draw down a minimum of 4 per cent up to a maximum of 10 per cent of your Transition to retirement income account balance in any year to help supplement your other income.

-- When you activate your Income account, you need to invest a minimum of $60,000.
+- When you activate your Transition to retirement income account, you need to invest a minimum of $60,000.

 - You can continue to make contributions to your super.
-In fact, there may be favourable tax advantages for you in doing so.
+In fact, there may be favourable income tax advantages for you in doing so, depending on your age and taxable income.

-- There are no restrictions on the amount you can transfer from your Super-savings account to an Income account (although you will need to keep some balance in your Super-savings account if you, or your employer, are still making super contributions).
+- There are no restrictions on the amount you can transfer from your Super-savings account to a Transition to retirement Income account (although you will need to keep some balance in your Super-savings account if you, or your employer, are still making super contributions).

-- Once you turn 65 or fully retire, your Transition to retirement will be converted to a Retirement income account with no limit on the maximum amount you can take as income and no restrictions on lump sum withdrawals.
+- Once you turn 65 or fully retire, your Transition to retirement income account will be converted to a Retirement income account with no limit on the maximum amount you can take as income and no restrictions on lump sum withdrawals.
+There is a cap of $1.6 million on the total amount you can have in superannuation retirement pensions like Sunsuper's Retirement income account.

 Please note: Accessing your super benefits may affect your eligibility for social security benefits.
 Call us on 13 11 84 to check.